 How to prepare for the SAT Exam

-The SAT exam is a test designed to measure a student’s readiness for college.
+The SAT exam is designed to measure a student’s readiness for college.
 The exam comprises three sections: reading, writing, and math.
 To prepare for the exam, students should practice completing timed tests and reviewing the material covered on the exam.
 The College Board provides practice exams and free online resources for students who want to prepare for the test.

-What to bring to the SAT Exam
+What to Bring to the SAT Exam

 What happens after the SAT Exam?